cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

 ### Typical use case

-* A building management server that controls lights, climate control etc in the building by listening to UI events from the Cisco devices and forwards the requests to the appropriate smart building controllers.
+- A building management server that controls lights, climate control etc in the building by listening to UI events from the Cisco devices and forwards the requests to the appropriate smart building controllers.

-* Showing important company alerts on all screens in the office, such as fire alarm and evacuation maps.
+- Showing important company alerts on all screens in the office, such as fire alarm and evacuation maps.

-For an introduction, see [JSXAPI / Node.js](/doc/TechDocs/JSXAPIIntro).
+For an introduction, see [JSXAPI / Node.js](/doc/TechDocs/JSXAPIIntro) or [raw websocket APIs](https://www.cisco.com/c/dam/en/us/td/docs/telepresence/endpoint/api/collaboration-endpoint-software-api-transport.pdf) for eg Python.

 ## HTTP(S) API